fdimarh/rust-crossplatform-library/README.md

 ## Dukungan

-Thank you colleagues, for other interesting information you can see my blog and content on the channel [Medium](https://medium.com/@fdimarh)
+Thanks, for another interesting information you can see my blog and content on the channel [Medium](https://medium.com/@fdimarh)